-His research interests include various aspects of telemedicine and medical informatics, including electronic disease surveillance, self-help systems for people with chronic diseases, medical sensor systems, HCI for mobile systems, social media and mixed reality social computer games for people with chronic diseases, digital patient communion, context-sensitive communication, telemedicine systems in private homes, and motivational mechanisms in e-health.
+His research interests include various aspects of telemedicine and medical informatics, including electronic disease surveillance, self-help systems for people with chronic diseases, social media and mixed reality social computer games for people with chronic diseases, medical sensor systems, HCI for mobile systems, digital patient communion, context-sensitive communication, physical activity sensors, e-health applications for people with intellectual disability, telemedicine systems in private homes, and motivational mechanisms in e-health.

 Hartvigsen has established extensive cooperation with several outstanding international research groups in medical informatics.
 As a result, he has published scientific papers together with more than 150 researchers from several countries, including researchers at University of Washington, Seattle; Illinois Institute of Technology, Chicago; University of California, Davis; University of Texas Health Science Center, Houston; Columbia University, New York; Johns Hopkins University, Baltimore; Technische Universität München; Technical University of Valencia; and, Aalborg University, Denmark.